-Once a student has completed Modules A - E, he or she will be placed in his or her final module of training, as chosen by the school administration, in an on-campus practicum experience or out in the field in an approved externship facility.
+Once a student has completed all modules, he or she will be placed in their final module of training, as chosen by the school administration, in an on-campus practicum experience or out in the field in an approved externship facility.

-Module F - Practicum 5.0 Quarter Credit Units
+Module MIBP Practicum 5.0 Quarter Credit Hours

-Upon successful completion of Modules A through E, medical insurance billing / coding students participate in a 160 hour practicum oncampus.
-The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry level skills in working with insurance companies and processing claims.
-Medical insurance / billing students work under the direct supervision of the school staff.
-Students are evaluated by and instructor or program chair personnel at 80- and 160-hour intervals.
-Completed evaluation forms are placed in the students' permanent records.
+Upon successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, Medical Insurance Billing and Coding students participate in a 160 hour practicum on-campus.
+The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level skills in working with insurance companies and processing claims.
+Medical insurance billing and coding students work under the direct supervision of the school staff.
+Students are evaluated by an instructor or Department Chair at 80 and 160 hour intervals.
+Completed evaluation forms are placed in the students permanent records.
 Students must successfully complete their practicum experience in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules A - E. Lec Hrs: 000, Lab Hrs: 000, Other Hrs: 160
+Prerequisite: Successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
+Lee Hrs: 000, Lab Hrs: 000, Other Hrs: 160

-Module X - Externship 5.0 Quarter Credit Units
+Module MIBE Externship 5.0 Quarter Credit Hours

-Upon successful completion of Modules A-E, medical insurance billing/coding students participate in a 160-hour externship.
+Upon successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing/cod-ing students participate in a 160-hour externship.
 Students are expected to work a full-time (40 hours per week) schedule if possible.
 Serving in an externship at an approved facility gives externs an opportunity to work with the principles and practices learned in the classroom.
 Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
 Supervisory personnel will evaluate externs at 80 and 160-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship training in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules A - E. Lec Hrs: 000, Lab Hrs: 000, Other Hrs: 160
+Prerequisite: Successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
+Lee Hrs: 000, Lab Hrs: 000, Other Hrs: 160